 Find a Study Plan that Works for You

 Find or create a study plan that works for your timeline and schedule.
 Creating a study plan before getting started ensures you cover all the material on the test in the amount of time you have available.

 Enter your email below to get a new ACT/SAT practice question delivered to your inbox each Wednesday.

 Enroll in a Course

 An easy way to find a study plan?
 Enroll in an SAT prep course!
 There are plenty of online and in-person options for every budget.
-The Olive Book’s SAT course (free for a limited time) covers everything on the test in a structured, self-paced format.
+The Olive Book’s SAT course covers everything on the test in a structured, self-paced format.
 You just log on and start studying!
 And if you’d like more structure, you can follow one of our four study schedules.

 Khan Academy’s online SAT course is another popular, free way to study for the SAT.
 They are partnered with the College Board, so you can use your PSAT score to guide your practice – or keep it self-guided!

 You can also create your own SAT study schedule.
 Take a practice SAT test to diagnose the content areas you feel confident in and those that need work.
 Then, build your practice around improving those content areas that you struggle with the most.

 Studying for the SAT is not about memorizing formulas or tricks.
 It’s about learning the content that the SAT tests.
 If you fully understand the concepts behind the test questions and can apply your knowledge to new situations, you’re on track for a great score.